petaverse-cloud/pv-docs-site/docs/petority/5_pets/5_edit.md

 ---

 # Editing Pet Profiles
-Keeping your pet's information up-to-date is essential for effective pet management using the Wagguracy app.
+Keeping your pet's information up-to-date is essential for effective pet management using the WAGGURACY app.

 Here's a guide on how to edit the information in your pet's profile:

 1. Open the App:

-    Launch the Wagguracy app and log in to your account.
+    Launch the WAGGURACY app and log in to your account.
 2. Access Pet Profile:

    Tap **User** > **Pet info** section .